bmlt-enabled/fetch-meditation-wp/readme.txt

 1. Upload `the fetch-meditation-wp` directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Add [fetch_meditation] shortcode to your WordPress page/post.
+3. Add [jft], [spad], or [fetch_meditation] shortcode to your WordPress page/post.

 == Changelog ==

+= 1.3.0 =

+* Added [jft] shortcode for Just For Today meditations.
+* Added [spad] shortcode for Spiritual Principle A Day meditations.
+* New shortcodes accept all existing attributes (language, layout, timezone) while defaulting to their respective book types.
+* Updated documentation with new shortcode examples.

 = 1.2.0 =